This blog post is not titled “How to Price Your Art.”

 Often, we see that as an advantage, but it can work in the negative as well.
 In an unflattering example: as the MTG market has cooled off in the last two years, I lowered my asking price on a painting to where it would be priced if it was not done for Magic.
 An interested party pushed back on the price because art on a similar card had publicly auctioned for half of what I was asking.
 While I chose to decline their offer, this is a real example of a situation where association with an IP devalued the artwork.

 Artists coveting work for MTG and other IPs should be wary.
 The art fetching conspicuously high prices are those most prominently featured, most important to the fans, or are coming from artists considered within that fandom to be ‘premier’ artists.
-Flashy sales confuse the fact that much of the art made for a product sees little increase in sales price, and sometimes, a piece fails to appeal to collectors due to the subject matter or art direction that the product needed.
+Flashy sales confuse the fact that much of the art made for a product sees little increase in sales price, and sometimes, a piece fails to appeal to collectors due to the subject matter or art direction that the product required.

 On average, though, published art and especially association with a popular IP drives a boost in final price.